jesse-kaufman/portfolio-site/src/content/projects/video-edit/index.md

 ---
 date: 2025-03-05T17:00:56-06:00
 title: Media conversion and standardization tool
-description: This custom-built video editing tool automates multiple tasks to streamline the process of converting and editing videos, making it efficient and easy vs having to remeber ffmpeg command line switches.
+description: This custom-built video editing tool automates multiple tasks to streamline the process of converting and editing videos, making it efficient and easy vs having to remember ffmpeg command line switches.
 tags:
   - Express.js
   - Node.js
 ---
 [{{< svg name="github" >}} Github](https://github.com/jesse-kaufman/video-edit)

-This custom-built video editing tool automates multiple tasks to streamline the process of converting and editing videos, making it efficient and easy vs having to remeber ffmpeg command line switches.
+This custom-built video editing tool automates multiple tasks to streamline the process of converting and editing videos, making it efficient and easy vs having to remember ffmpeg command line switches.

 ## Tech Stack